dannykadoshi/fit-track-aura/TESTING.md

 - High accessibility scores
 - Strong performance metrics

-**The application is production-ready and meets all project requirements for Code Institute Portfolio Project 4.**
+**The application meets all functional and technical requirements for Code Institute Portfolio Project 4.**

 ---